djlang0014/Notification/README.md

 ```
 python -m venv ./<venv name>
 ```
-where "<venv name>" should be replaced by the name of your virtual environment.
+where <venv name> should be replaced by the name of your virtual environment.
 I recommend naming it either `env` or `venv`.
 If you name it anything else, please add the name to the end of the `.gitignore` file.
 After your virtual environment has been created, you can activate it by running
 ```
 . <venv name>/Scripts/activate